seosgithub/flok/docs/services/rest.md

   res: "",
 }
 ```
+> *This will be retried until the network request is succesful so be prepared to get multiple `rest_res` repsonses*

 We say *not necessarily a succesful request* because even if the request goes through, if it's not
 a `2XX` it may still not be succesful but that's a contract between you and your server.